 The Corporation and its directors must cooperate with appropriate government inquiries and investigations.
 However, it is important to protect the legal rights of the Corporation with respect to its proprietary information.
-All U.S. Government requests, received by a director, for information, documents or investigative interviews, shall be immediately referred and reported to the Corporation's Chair of the Board of Directors, unless the SEC or an appropriate U.S. Government agency directs the recipient to not disclose the existence of the inquiry.
+All government requests, received by a director, for information, documents or investigative interviews, shall be immediately referred and reported to the Corporation's Chairman of the Board and Corporation's Chief Financial Officer, unless the SEC or an appropriate U.S. Government agency directs the recipient to not disclose the existence of the inquiry.